April Hann Lanford, Principal of Artifact Services

 During the aftermath when local resources for response and recovery are inundated, taking the proactive measures listed above can significantly impact the successful recovery of your collection.

 The most important lesson to remember is to never assume a piece is a loss.
-The field of conservation offers a combination of traditional techniques and modern technology, which can yield a lot of successful options for treatment of a piece.
+The field of conservation offers a combination of traditional techniques and modern technology, which can yield a lot of successful options for the treatment of a piece.

 Always remember, the sooner an item can be addressed, the better the results.
-In the end, the recovery after the storm will be a part of your story, as well as the piece’s.
+In the end, the recovery after the storm will be a part of your story, as well as the pieces.

 Click here to view original article that was published in Antique Trader.